SGA-A/c2c/README.md

 A highly integrated and powerful discord bot.
 I have been actively working on this project for the past 3 years, it is rare to encounter any bugs on the bot.

+## Installation
+Regarding setting up this bot yourself, the installation guide will not provided.
+I have not designed this bot to be used for others nor do I encourage this to take place.
+If you wish to fork this repo and setup a version of my bot however, you may do so.
+I am not responsible for any errors that may occur when running this bot.

 ## Features
 - Advanced economy system (no json, using databases)
   - Running these databases using connection pools via [@Rapptz](https://www.github.com/Rapptz)'s `asqlite` repo.